zengelan/eks-workshop/content/030_container/050_deployguestbook/elbsetup.md

 vi ~/environment/guestbook-example/frontend-service.yaml
 ```

-Using an editor, such as VI, you will need to make the following edits to the frontend-service.yaml file.
+Using the Cloud9 console, you can double-click the frontend-service.yaml file located within the guestbook-examples folder (on the left pane of the terminal window).
+You will need to make the following edits to the frontend-service.yaml file.
 Follow the instructions found in the comment lines inside the file.
 This includes commenting out the line <b>Type: NodePort</b> and uncommenting the line <b>Type: LoadBalancer</b>.
 The file should now look like this before saving:

 ```
 apiVersion: v1